spmjs/spm/README.md

 1. First, download https://github.com/seajs/spm/zipball/master , and unzip it to a folder such as: `C:\spm`
 2. Then, download http://nodejs.org/dist/v0.5.9/node.exe , and move it to `C:\spm\bin\node.exe`
 3. Finally, add `C:\spm\bin` to your system PATH.
+4. Run cmd.exe, and type `spm` to do your work!

 Usage